Bechdel test: Criticism

-In response to its increasing ubiquity in film criticism, the Bechdel test has been criticized for not taking into account the quality of the works it tests ("bad" films may pass it, and "good" ones fail), or as a "nefarious plot to make all movies conform to feminist dogma".
+In response to its increasing ubiquity in film criticism, the Bechdel test has been criticized for not taking into account the quality of the works it tests ("bad" films may pass it, and "good" ones fail).
 According to Andi Zeisler, this criticism indicates the problem that the test's utility "has been elevated way beyond the original intention.
 Where Bechdel and Wallace expressed it as simply a way to point out the rote, unthinkingly normative plotlines of mainstream film, these days passing it has somehow become synonymous with 'being feminist'.
 It was never meant to be a measure of feminism, but rather a cultural barometer."
 Zeisler noted that the false assumption that a work that passes the test is "feminist" might lead to creators "gaming the system" by adding just enough women characters and dialogue to pass the test, while continuing to deny women substantial representation outside of formulaic plots.
 Similarly, the critic Alyssa Rosenberg expressed concern that the Bechdel test could become another "fig leaf" for the entertainment industry, who could just "slap a few lines of dialogue onto a hundred-and-forty-minute compilation of CGI explosions" to pass off the result as feminist.

 The Telegraph film critic Robbie Collin disapproved of the test as prizing "box-ticking and stat-hoarding over analysis and appreciation", and suggested that the focus should be on whether a given film has well-drawn female characters, rather than on whether it passes or fails the Bechdel test.
 FiveThirtyEights writer Walt Hickey noted that the test does not measure whether a film is a model of gender equality, or has well written, significant or deeply explored female characters but he considered it "the best test on gender equity in film we have", as well as "the only test we have data on".

 The Bechdel test stirred a minor controversy in 2022 when writer Hanna Rosin invoked it in a tweet to criticize the gay romantic comedy Fire Island.
 Rosin's tweet was criticized for attempting to apply the test to a film about gay Asian men, a marginalized group; some noted that it was not the type of film the Bechdel Test was designed to evaluate.
 In response, Alison Bechdel humorously posted on Twitter that she had added a "corollary" to the test, whereby a film passes the test if it includes "two men talking to each other about the female protagonist of an Alice Munro story in a screenplay structured on a Jane Austen novel" (this being a description of the plot of Fire Island).